So you’ve decided — after careful consideration — that your best bet for becoming a guitar aficionado will come with purchasing an acoustic.

 You don’t want to shred Wembley Stadium to a pulp with roaring metal solos, but to woo a loved one with a romantic flamenco piece, or to lock yourself in a cabin for a few months after a break-up to record a lo-fi indie folk record (I see you, Bon Iver).

-Maybe you want to do both but various constraints mean that an acoustic is the way to go for you.
 Or maybe, like me, you just want to keep adding to your guitar collection and can’t help gluttonously ignoring what you should be doing with your money because there’s a 2nd hand Yamaha 10% off at your local music center.
 Whatever your reasons for wanting an acoustic guitar — I’m here to steer you in the right direction.

 Acoustic guitars are versatile instruments; just as relevant in Pagan black metal as they are in wistful indie pop.